Thank You, Jeeves: Plot

 Jeeves, again in Chuffy's employ, informs Bertie that Sir Roderick had blackened his face with boot polish to entertain Seabury; unappreciative, Seabury made a butter-slide using all the Hall's butter to make Sir Roderick fall, resulting in an altercation and Sir Roderick leaving the hall.
-Jeeves suggests that Bertie sleep in the Dower House, where Jeeves will bring him butter the next day.
-However, Brinkley is occupying the Dower House.
+Jeeves suggests that Bertie sleep in the Dower House, where Jeeves will bring him butter the next day; Brinkley is occupying the Dower House.
 Bertie sees Sir Roderick, who now feels friendly towards Bertie, since Bertie dislikes Seabury.
 Sir Roderick goes to Bertie's garage to find petrol, which he says can remove boot polish; Bertie, wishing to avoid Sergeant Voules, does not join him.
 Bertie sleeps in a summer-house.

 In the morning, Bertie meets with Jeeves in Chuffy's office.
 Mr Stoker is looking for Bertie; Jeeves tells him that Bertie is in the Dower House.
-Pauline appears, and Bertie reveals himself suddenly to her.
+Pauline appears and Bertie reveals himself suddenly to her.
 Startled, Pauline shrieks, bringing Chuffy running to her.
 The couple reconciles.
 After Mr Stoker returns from a run-in with Brinkley, Jeeves delivers a cable saying that Mr Stoker's relatives are contesting the will of his late uncle, who left him fifty million dollars, on the grounds that the deceased was insane.
-Stoker is confident that Sir Roderick will testify against this.
-However, Sir Roderick has been arrested trying to break into Bertie's garage; his testimony will not have much weight if he is imprisoned.
+Stoker is confident that Sir Roderick will testify against this; Sir Roderick has been arrested trying to break into Bertie's garage; his testimony will not have much weight if he is imprisoned.
 Jeeves suggests that Bertie switch places with Sir Roderick, as he could hardly be charged with breaking into his own garage.
 The plan succeeds.
 Stoker will buy the Hall, and Chuffy and Pauline are to be wed.
 Jeeves reveals that he was responsible for the cable.
 Stating that it has never been his policy to serve a married gentleman, Jeeves returns to Bertie's employ.
-Very surprised and grateful, Bertie has difficulty finding words, and simply says, "Thank you, Jeeves."
+Very surprised and grateful, Bertie has difficulty finding words, and simply says, "Thank you, Jeeves".